-Warner’s ninth CD, Seeds, generated a lot of attention, being named one of the top CDs of 2012 in folk music based on radio play around the world.
-FOLK DJ also named him one of the top artists in all of folk music for 2012.
+Warner’s ninth CD, Seeds, also generated a lot of attention in the folk music community, being named one of the best CDs of 2012 in the folk genre, based on radio play around the world.
+FOLK DJ also named him one of the top folk music artists of 2012.
 Legendary Midnight Special radio host Rich Warren tipped his hat to Dennis by designating Seeds as his “CD Pick of the Week” on his nationally syndicated show.

-Dennis is a two-time McKnight Foundation Artist Award winner and three-time finalist for the prestigious Kerrville Folkfest songwriting awards, co-founded by Peter Yarrow of Peter, Paul and Mary.
-Another accolade was being invited to perform in concert at the Kennedy Center for the Performing Arts in Washington, D.C. for a series honoring the best of the unknown songwriters.
+Dennis is a three-time McKnight Foundation Artist Award winner and three-time finalist for the prestigious Kerrville Folk Festival songwriting awards, co-founded by Peter Yarrow of Peter, Paul and Mary.
+Another accolade came with the invitation to perform in concert at the Kennedy Center for the Performing Arts in Washington, D.C. for a series honoring the best of the unknown songwriters.

 Featured on Radio and TV Syndication:

-- Hosted Jammin' with Dennis Warner (Amperes Network)
+- Hosted Jammin' with Dennis Warner (Amperes Radio Network)

 - Great Acoustics, Live!
 (NPR)